mevdschee/php-crud-api/README.md

 In these integrations [Composer](https://getcomposer.org/) is used to load this project as a dependency.

-For people that don't use composer, the file "`api.include.php`" (containing everything but the configuration) is provided.
+For people that don't use composer, the file "`api.include.php`" is provided.
+This file contains everything from "`api.php`" except the configuration (from "`src/index.php`") and can be used by PHP's "include".

 ## Configuration